YungSheep/fibonacci-sequence/README.md

 I've created a very simple Fibonacci sequence in several different langues.

-In the angular folder is a more advanced Fibonacci sequence that can be found at http://hitsujistories.com/
+In the angular folder is a more advanced Fibonacci sequence that is hosted at http://hitsujistories.com/